hextim/console-ascii-startup-text/README.md

 ## Manual installation

+Before manual installation, you must move the configuration file to the directory containing `main.py` or to the `~/.config/cast` folder.
 If you want to set up a program to launch automatically, you simply need to add a single line to the .bashrc or .zshrc file located in the user's home directory:

 ``` bash
 # ... (existing content of your .bashrc)